Sonja Warfield

 Sonja Warfield is an American writer and producer.
-She is the co-creator of The Gilded Age, for which she was nominated for a Primetime Emmy Award.
+She is the co-writer of The Gilded Age, for which she was nominated for a Primetime Emmy Award.

 Life and career

 Warfield was raised in Beachwood, Ohio, a suburb of Cleveland.
 Her father is former professional football player Paul Warfield.
 She attended the Laurel School and graduated in 1988.
 She received her bachelor's degree from USC, and while a student was the member of an improv troupe.
 After college she briefly pursued acting before moving into screenwriting.

 She was a screenwriter for Will & Grace, The Game, Liv and Maddie, Zoe Ever After, She-Ra, and Jake in Progress.
 She named Zora Neale Hurston as her favorite writer.

-Warfield is the co-creator and co-showrunner for the HBO period drama The Gilded Age.
+Warfield is the co-writer and co-showrunner for the HBO period drama The Gilded Age.
 She discussed creating Peggy, played by Denée Benton, as a way "to give a Black character in a period piece a storyline outside of slavery."
 In October 2025 it was announced that Warfield and Susan Fales-Hill will adapt the YA series The Davenports, which is in production at Prime Video.